-Proposal 1.1.3 and Recommendation 1.1.4 have been introduced in 2018 to the BSE Corporate Governance Recommendations.
-Almost 82.2% of the issuers stated that the company's articles of association allow shareholders to exercise their voting rights even in their absence.
-77.8% of issuers complied with Recommendation 1.1.4, recommending the issuer to publish on the company's website the method and conditions of exercising shareholders' voting rights in their absence, including the necessary documents, if the articles of association give the shareholders such opportunity.
+Proposal 1.1.3 and Recommendation 1.1.4 have been newly introduced in 2018 to the BSE Corporate Governance Recommendations.
+Almost 75.0% of the issuers stated that the company's articles of association allow shareholders to exercise their voting rights even in their absence.
+The same proportion of issuers complied with Recommendation 1.1.4, recommending the issuer to publish on the company's website the method and conditions of exercising shareholders' voting rights in their absence, including the necessary documents, if the articles of association give the shareholders such opportunity.
 This is a slight improvement over last year's compliance rate.

 Recommendation / Proposal No. Recommendation / Proposal text Compliance rate (%) Change (% point) Recommendation 1.1.1 The Company operates an investor relations organizational unit or designate a person for this task.
 100.0% 0.0% Recommendation 1.1.2 The Company publishes its effective Articles of Association on its website.
 100.0% 0.0% Proposal 1.1.3 The Company's Articles of Association allow shareholders to exercise their voting rights also when they are not present in person.
-82.2% 7.2% Recommendation 1.1.4 In the event that the Articles of Association allow shareholders to exercise their rights in their absence, the Company published the methods and conditions of doing so, including all necessary documents.
-77.8% 2.8%
+75.0% 2.3% Recommendation 1.1.4 In the event that the Articles of Association allow shareholders to exercise their rights in their absence, the Company published the methods and conditions of doing so, including all necessary documents.
+75.0% 2.3%